Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

 Finally, we present the FAE explanation results of the procedural-unfair model constructed on each dataset on the sensitive attribute, as shown in Fig. \ref{fig:unfair_model}.
-In each row, red and blue represent the advantaged and disadvantaged groups, such as males and females, respectively.
-Fig. \ref{fig:unfair_model} demonstrates that the procedural-unfair models we constructed on the nine datasets all satisfy our requirement that they all significantly favor the advantaged group.
+It demonstrates that the procedural-unfair models we constructed on the nine datasets all satisfy our requirement that they all significantly favor the advantaged group.
 It is worth noting that the distribution of explanations for the sensitive attribute in the \textit{COMPAS} dataset in Fig. \ref{fig:unfair_model} is the opposite of the other datasets.
 This is because the task of the \textit{COMPAS} dataset is to assess whether a criminal will re-offend, and contrary to the other tasks, predicting a positive category (i.e., will have recidivism) is instead disadvantageous, and thus the distribution of its explanations is exactly the opposite, which precisely means that the model favors the advantaged group.

 The evaluation results of the \textit{GPF\textsubscript{FAE}} metric on the procedural-fair and -unfair models constructed on the nine datasets are shown in Tables \ref{tab:pf_model} and \ref{tab:puf_model}, respectively.
-We also present the evaluation results of the three distributive fairness metrics, \textit{DP}, \textit{EO}, and \textit{EOD}, in order to analyze the relationship between procedural fairness and distributive fairness afterward.
+We also present the evaluation results of the three distributive fairness metrics, \textit{DP}, \textit{EO}, and \textit{EOD}, to analyze the relationship between procedural fairness and distributive fairness afterward.